Mỹ Trạch massacre

-The location of the massacre was in the foot of Mỹ Trạch Bridge, a bridge on the North–South Railway, next to Mỹ Trạch Railway Station.
+The location of the massacre was in the foot of Mỹ Trạch Bridge, a bridge located on the North–South Railway, next to Mỹ Trạch Railway Station.
 French soldiers forced the victims to the foot of the bridge and lined them up before murdering them with machine gun fire.

-Every year, residents of Mỹ Trạch mourn November 29 as "Hatred Date."
+Every year, residents of Mỹ Trạch mourn 29 November as "Hatred Date."

-On December 27, 2001, The Ministry of Culture of Vietnam classified the memorial park in which the memorial site is located as one of the National Historical Relics of Vietnam.
+On 27 December 2001, The Ministry of Culture of Vietnam classified the memorial park in which the memorial site is located as one of the National Historical Relics of Vietnam.